Expertise of an allergist near Hoffman Estates IL is critical to avoiding misdiagnosis of drug allergies

 For Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois, usually the first step to proper diagnosis is the skin test.
 Positive reactions to a small amount of penicillin will generally result in a reaction such as an itchy or red bump.
 A negative result is difficult to interpret because some kinds of drug reactions cannot be identified with skin tests alone.

-Due to the difficulty of identifying some drug allergies and the high incidence of penicillin allergy-related misdiagnoses, Drs.
-Askenazi and Hahn may order a graded drug challenge.
+Due to the difficulty of identifying some drug allergies and the high incidence of penicillin allergy-related misdiagnoses, Dr. Askenazi and the staff may order a graded drug challenge.

 You will be exposed to a very small dose in a controlled environment and under close supervision to maintain safety.
-If you reach that therapeutic dose with no reaction, Drs.
-Askenazi and Hahn will generally conclude you are not allergic to penicillin.
+If you reach that therapeutic dose with no reaction, Dr. Askenazi and the staff will generally conclude you are not allergic to penicillin.
 You can take the drug as prescribed, which is critical for some illnesses as there is no suitable alternative to penicillin.

 Researchers found less than five percent of hospitalized individuals with a history of penicillin allergy were actually allergic and, since they were given broad-spectrum antibiotics, their odds of developing serious antibiotics-resistant infections such as MRSA increased significantly.
 These patients were hospitalized an average of 10 days longer than their penicillin-prescribed counterparts.